Our rating(3.4/5)

 We have also researched and analysed Lloyds Bank’s card machines and its wider services to establish scores for all the rating categories.

-Lloyds offers a range of card machines that are either mobile, portable or stationary.
+Lloyds offers a good range of card machines for different payment setups to rent or lease.

-All the card machines can print receipts and come with access to online reporting for tracking transactions and analysing sales.
+All except for the mobile mPOS card reader can print receipts and come with access to online reporting for tracking transactions and analysing sales.
 Not all of them can integrate with EPOS systems – for details on that, you’ll need to ask Lloyds directly.

 Lloyds Ingenico